Afang Soup

 1. Once you are done steaming the waterleaf has reduced, Add ground crayfish.

-2. Go in with the meat stock.
+2. Then, go in with the meat stock.
 Add your cooked meats, stockfish, and dry fish.

 3. Add pepper (adjust based on your tolerance).